Like many industries, the insurance sector has to compete by responding to real-time events and needs to be just as fast as their competitors.

 Accenture also found that just 22% of those surveyed feel loyalty to their insurance provider.
 This shows an incredible opportunity and room for improvement to create the experience that prospects are looking for, which can then improve retention.

-There’s an opportunity for insurance companies to use gamification to improve the customer experience.
+There’s an opportunity for insurance companies to use a gamification strategy to improve the customer experience.
 According to IT consultancy Infosys, “Customers perceive insurance to be a complex product that involves a tedious process of purchase….To overcome such issues, most insurers, especially those in the advanced markets, have been following a business model that leverages insurance agents.
 Traditionally, agents play a pivotal role in educating customers on insurance.
 They also perform need analysis for customers before pitching the right product.”
 Rather than depending on agents throughout this process, insurers can use game campaigns to educate their prospective customers or help select the correct product for what someone is looking to have insured.

 There’s a need to adapt to how we look for information, and insurance companies are included in this.
 Today, many of us would agree that when we start looking for a product, we are more likely to go to Google than to pick up the phone.
 This means that we, as consumers, end up selecting products ourselves rather than relying on a 1:1 interaction.
 Gamification can help both engage potential customers, and the right campaign can help them feel confident in the decisions they make.

 Gamification can be used throughout your customer journey

 Using gamification in insurance means knowing how to navigate your customer journey.
 Here is our approach.